Publication Ethics and Malpractice Statement

 The Editorial Board insists that the authors should keep strictly to the following principles:

-• everybody who participated in and contributed to the research significantly should be included as a co-author the final version of the paper must be approved by all the co-authors and have their consensus on its publication;
+- Everybody who participated in and contributed to the research should be a co-author.
+All the co-authors must approve the final version of the paper and have their consensus on its publication;

 Reviewer